 Chimei Innolux Corporation, or Chimei Innolux, is our key customer.
 Chimei Innolux, formally known as Innolux Display Corporation, or Innolux, underwent a merger with Chi Mei Optoelectronics Corp., or CMO, and TPO Displays Corporation, or TPO, in March 2010, which have all been our customers.
 In 2011, Chimei Innolux, together with its affiliates, accounted for approximately 40.8% of our revenues.
 As significant of our revenues have been generated from Chimei Innolux, we expect our results of operations and financial condition to continue to be significantly linked to the success and purchase policy of Chimei Innolux.
 Chimei Innolux has been adversely affected by the impact of the global economic downturn in recent years.
 Any loss of or a sharp reduction in Chimei Innolux's sales could have a significant negative impact on our business and results of operations.
 In 2010 and 2011, our sales of large-sized panels, for which Chimei Innolux is our major customer, declined by approximately 25.7% and 26.2%, respectively, primarily due to Chimei Innolux's change of purchase policy to diversify its display driver supply base.
 We cannot assure you that the purchase policy of Chimei Innolux will not change further to reduce our sales in the future.
-In addition, if Chimei Innolux seeks lower prices from us, our business and financial results could be materially and adversely affected.
-Moreover, our relationship with Chimei Innolux may not be as close as our prior relationship with CMO because none of our executive officers hold a director or officer position at Chimei Innolux after the merger.
-Our sales to Chimei Innolux are made pursuant to standard purchase orders rather than long-term contracts.
-Therefore, Chimei Innolux may cancel or reduce orders more readily than if we had long-term purchase commitments from it.
+In addition, if Chimei Innolux may not be as close as our prior relationship with CMO because none of our executive officers hold a director or officer position at Chimei Innolux may not be as close as our prior relationship with CMO because none of our executive officers hold a director or officer position at Chimei Innolux may cancel or reduce orders more readily than if we had long-term purchase commitments from it.
 In the event of a cancellation, postponement, or reduction of an order, we would likely not be able to reduce operating expenses sufficiently so as to minimize the impact of the lost revenues.
-Alternatively,
+Alternatively, we may have excess inventory that we cannot sell, which would harm our operating results.
+We expect our reliance on sales to Chimei Innolux to continue in th